 Thus, this brief essay will take up these four questions: Is there any such thing as the community’s views of justice?
 Are the community’s views of justice brutish and draconian?
 Why should a criminal law concerned with crime-control care what the community thinks is just?
 Should the criminal law ever deviate from the community’s shared judgments of justice?

 Robinson, Paul H., "Democratizing Criminal Law: Feasibility, Utility, and the Challenge of Social Change" (2017).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 1684.

 American Politics Commons, Criminal Law Commons, Criminology Commons, Law and Politics Commons, Law and Society Commons, Policy Design, Analysis, and Evaluation Commons, Public Law and Legal Theory Commons, Public Policy Commons